robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 - All tables that do not start with a recognized table name in the first cell.
 - Everything else on the first row of a table apart from the first cell.
-- Data outside tables in HTML/reST and data before the first table in TSV.
+- Data before the first table and also between tables if the data format allows that.
 - All empty rows, which means these kinds of rows can be used to make the tables more readable.
-- All empty cells at the end of rows; you must add a backslash (\\) to prevent such cells from being ignored.
+- All empty cells at the end of rows; you must add a backslash (\\) or `built-in variable`__ :var:`${EMPTY}` to prevent such cells from being ignored.
 - All single backslashes (\\); they are used as an escape character.
 - All characters following a hash mark (#), if it is the first character of a cell; this means that hash marks can be used to enter